+grokPath The path in HDFS (or in the Jar) to the grok statement.

+By default attempts to load from HDFS, then falls back to the classpath, and finally throws an exception if unable to load a pattern.

+patternLabel The pattern label to use from the Grok statement.

+timestampField The field to use for timestamp.
+If your data does not have a field exactly named "timestamp" this field is required, otherwise the record will not pass validation.
+If the timestampField is included in the list of timeFields, it will first be parsed using the provided dateFormat.

-grokPath The patch in HDFS (or in the Jar) to the Grok statement patternLabel The pattern label to use from the Grok statement timestampField The field to use for timestamp timeFields A list of fields to be treated as time dateFormat The date format to use to parse the time fields timezone The timezone to use.
+timeFields A list of fields to be treated as time.

+dateFormat The date format to use to parse the time fields.
+Default is timezone The timezone to use.
 UTC is the default.

+"yyyy-MM-dd HH:mm:ss.S z".